-- If you have insurance call the insurance company to see what they can do.
+- If you have insurance, call the insurance company to see what they can do.

-So hook to the bow hook in the front and tow the watercraft to land or a trailer.
+Hook to the bow hook in the front and tow the watercraft to land or a trailer.
 Be careful when doing this, no need to panic and get hurt – the damage has been done.

 Don’t risk trying to start the engine if the engine is covered in water.
-Trying to start the engine when its hydro-locked can result in bending a tie-rod or doing more damage that could cause the engine to be useless and destroyed.
-Its best to get it to a dealership or someone who knows how to get water out of the engine.
+Trying to start the engine when it’s hydro-locked can result in bending a tie-rod or doing more damage that could cause the engine to be useless and destroyed.
+It’s best to get it to a dealership or someone who knows how to get water out of the engine.

 Once On Land

 Once again do not start the engine.
-I’ve had someone pull there drain plugs out on land and try to start their engine thinking that would get the water out faster – it doesn’t – it just makes it worse.
+I’ve had someone pull their drain plugs out on land and try to start their engine thinking that would get the water out faster – it doesn’t – it just makes it worse.

-At this point it’s best to get it to a dealership or someone who knows how to get water out of a jet ski engine.
+At this point, it’s best to get it to a dealership or someone who knows how to get water out of a jet ski engine.

 Not Much Water

-I still recommend letting a pro look at it.
-But to see if the engine has water in it then remove the dip stick.
+I still recommend letting a pro look at it, but to see if the engine has water in it, remove the dipstick.

-If the oil has water in it then it will look like a caramel color smoothie.
-This mix will be a lot more liquid than oil and may even drip all over the place when you remove the dip stick.
-If you see this caramel or light brown/tan looking stuff coming from your dip stick then that’s bad and get it to a dealership quick.
+If the oil has water in it, then it will look like a caramel color smoothie.
+This mix will be a lot more liquid than oil and may even drip all over the place when you remove the dipstick.
+If you see this caramel or light brown/tan-looking stuff coming from your dipstick, then that’s bad and get it to a dealership quick.

-If your watercraft took on salt water then you need to rush that bad boy to the dealership or mechanics as quick as possible.
-Salt water corrodes metals and every hour you have that stuff in your engine the worse it becomes.
+If your watercraft took on saltwater, then you need to rush that bad boy to the dealership or mechanics as quick as possible.
+Saltwater corrodes metals and every hour you have that stuff in your engine the worse it becomes.

 Also, don’t start the engine if you have water in the engine.
 I’m really hammering that point in.

-Taking On Water Due To Engine
+Taking On Water Due To The Engine

-If you’re taking on water from the engine running and not due to sinking from a hole or drain plugs then shut the engine off.
+If you’re taking on water from the engine running and not due to sinking from a hole or drain plugs, then shut the engine off.
 Call to get towed in.

-The reason why you’re sinking from the engine running is due to a leak in a water hose and running the engine will make you sink faster if that’s the case.
+The reason why you’re sinking from the engine running is due to a leak in a water hose, and running the engine will make you sink faster if that’s the case.

 How Do You Get It Back To Land?

-If you don’t have a SeaTow membership then you need to get one.
-If SeaTow is not offered around then there are others like them that can help you, visit your local marine shop and they can help you.
+If you don’t have a SeaTow membership, then you need to get one.
+If SeaTow is not offered around, then there are others like them that can help you, visit your local marine shop and they can help you.

 What To Expect?

-If you did take on salt water and got it to the repair place and they got the water out in a day or two then don’t worry too much.
+If you did take on saltwater and got it to the repair place, and they got the water out in a day or two, then don’t worry too much.
 Just wait for them to give you a better idea of the condition.

 If you have insurance, which you should, then it would be best to give them a call to see what they can do in your current situation.

 Will It Ride The Same?

-If my watercraft took on fresh water I would still ride it and not worry about it.
-If you take it to the right people who have seen this before then you really don’t have much to worry about.
+If my watercraft took on freshwater, I would still ride it and not worry about it.
+If you take it to the right people who have seen this before, then you really don’t have much to worry about.

 These things happen.